0dayInc/csi/README.md

 #### **Basic Installation Dependencies** ###
 - RVM Latest (Multi-User Install)
 - Ruby 2.4.1
+- MacPorts (Only a Local Install on a Mac - Advanced)
 - Packer (If you contribute to the Kali Rolling Box hosted on https://app.vagrantup.com/csi/boxes/kali_rolling)
 - Latest Version of Vagrant: https://www.vagrantup.com/downloads.html